Amanda (2022 film): Cast

+Production

+Amanda was shot entirely in Turin over five weeks, with locations including the neighborhood of San Salvario, Cinema Maffei, the Hotel Gardenia, Poveri Vecchi, along the panoramic road of Via dei Colli in Pino Torinese, Royal Pet Shop in Chivasso, Borgo Cornalese in Villastellone, and the Circolo Ippico in San Raffaele Cimena.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 95% based on 44 reviews, with an average rating of 7.3/10.
-The website's critics consensus reads, "A is for Amanda, an amusingly absurd coming-of-age comedy that offers poignant observations and positions director Carolina Cavalli has a talent to watch."
-Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 10 critic reviews, indicating "universal acclaim".
+The website's critics consensus reads, "A is for Amanda, an amusingly absurd coming-of-age comedy that offers poignant observations and positions director Carolina Cavalli as a talent to watch."
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 10 critics, indicating "universal acclaim".

 Peter Bradshaw of The Guardian described it as "a film of style and surface, and these are cleverly created and maintained."
 Wendy Ide of Screen Daily called the film "a refreshingly unconventional and acidic deadpan comic portrait of an offbeat female friendship."
-Beatrice Loayza of The New York Times selected the film as New York Times Critics' Pick, writing, "Amanda is absurd and abrasive, but also sympathetic thanks to Porcaroli's performance."
+Beatrice Loayza of The New York Times selected the film as "New York Times Critics' Pick", writing, "Amanda is absurd and abrasive, but also sympathetic thanks to Porcaroli's performance."